heistp/irtt/README.md

 # IRTT (Isochronous Round-Trip Tester)

-IRTT measures round-trip time and other metrics using UDP packets sent on a fixed period, and produces both user and machine parseable output.
+IRTT measures round-trip time, one-way delay and other metrics using UDP packets sent on a fixed period, and produces both user and machine parseable output.

 IRTT has reached version 0.9, and is usable today, but needs more work until version 1.0 can be released.
 I would appreciate any feedback, which you can